getify/eslint-plugin-arrow-require-this/README.md

 ## Overview

 The **arrow-require-this** ESLint Rule requires `=>` arrow functions to reference the `this` keyword.
+It also supports a "never" configuration, which means that `=>` arrow functions should never use `this`.

-The purpose of this rule is to prevent usage of `=>` arrow functions as just function shorthand (i.e., `arr.map(x => x * 2)`), which some would argue is a misusage.
-The opinion follows that: instead, `=>` arrow functions should only be used for "lexical this" behavior.
+The main purpose of this rule is to prevent usage of `=>` arrow functions as just function shorthand (i.e., `arr.map(x => x * 2)`), which some argue is a misusage.
+The opinion follows that: the concise syntax (with all its myriad variations) can harm readability, so instead `=>` arrow functions should only be used when the "lexical this" behavior is needed.

 Since `=>` arrow functions don't have their own `this`, they treat any `this` reference as a normal variable (not a special keyword).
-That means `this` is just lexically looked up through any parent scopes until a valid definition of `this` is found -- from a non-arrow function, or finally the global scope itself.
-Such `this` behavior is referred to as "lexical this".
+That means `this` is just lexically looked up through any parent scopes until a valid definition of `this` is found -- from a normal non-arrow function, or finally in the global scope itself.

+Such `this` behavior is referred to as "lexical this", and it is one of the main design characteristics for `=>` arrow functions.

 For example: